RByns/imgurian/README.md

 Run npm start to begin.
 Run npm test to run tests

-Open http://localhost:3000 on a browser
+Open http://localhost:3000 on a browser or go to http://imgurian.herokuapp.com to use the online version!